jmhuer/jmhuer.github.io/mini_book/docs/independent/automatedML.md

 ## Random Search
 ---

-The simplest way to think about hyper parameter optimization is to randomly try different combinations and pick the best setting
+The simplest way to think about hyper parameter optimization is to randomly try different combinations and pick the best setting.
+A random search finds better models by effectively searching a larger, less promising configuration space, but considering the combinatorics, this is obviously not sutable as our only strategy.

 <br>

 ## Grid Search
 ---

-Another approach is to iterate through a list of possible configurations.
-This is know as grid search
+Another approach is to iterate through a list of possible configurations, possibly near a standard hyperparameters used in other examples, or using some heuristics.
+This is know as grid search.
+If you have a problem that is similar to a high permiming example, I would recommend using grid search.
+If you have no idea, you can use random search for a broad serach, and grid serach for tunning.

 ### Sklearn tools
+---

+Below is a simple example on how to generate a GridSearchCV object using Sklearn Library.
+Note the "CV" stands for CrossValidation, since each Grid configuration is tested in a cross-validated comparison.
+GridSearchCV implements a “fit” and a “score” method.
+It also implements “score_samples”, “predict”, “predict_proba”, “decision_function”, “transform” and “inverse_transform” if they are implemented in the estimator used.
+For more information read the docs: [GridSearch](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html)

 ```
 from sklearn.preprocessing import StandardScaler